suicidalcrack/velocity-cheat/readme.md

 db name - cheat
 and upload db.sql file

-to do list:
+to do list (maybe):
-- viewing invites as user
-maybe:
 - add comments to profile

 added:
 - landing page
 - discord linking
+- viewing invites as user
 - faq
 - other user profiles
 - replaced website.cc with localhost